shelleyolivia/learn-tutorials/mirror/03-create-post.md

 transaction.addTag('Address', address);
 ```

-Then we want to sign the transaction and post it to Arweave:
+Then, we want to sign the transaction and post it to Arweave:

 ```javascript
 await arweave.transactions.sign(transaction, wallet);